Interested in The Queen's Medical Center's expansion plans?

 “Although disparities exist, nobody suffering from cancer should be deprived of having access to the best possible care,” said Shane Morita, MD, Ph.D., F.A.C.S., Medical Director of Surgical Oncology at The Queen’s Medical Center, and Chair of the Board for the American Cancer Society Hawaii/Guam Area.
 “The Society collaborates with community health partners to reach individuals in areas with higher burdens of cancer and limited or no access to transportation because even the best treatment can’t work if a patient can’t get there.”

-“This American Cancer Society grant is very exciting and offers us the opportunity to help cancer patients get to treatment when transportation is a problem,” said Darlena Chadwick, VP of Patient Care at The Queen’s Health System.
+“This American Cancer Society grant is very exciting and offers us the opportunity to help cancer patients get to treatment when transportation is a problem,” said Darlena Chadwick, VP of Patient Care at The Queen’s Health Systems.
 “The impact of the grant will be far-reaching and will save lives.”

 “Some patients don’t have access to transportation at all or are too fatigued or sick to drive themselves,” said Holly Ho-Chee-DuPont, Patient Navigation Coordinator at The Queen’s Medical Center.
 “Access to care is a big problem in our country, with low-income people and those living in rural communities suffering the most from disparities.
 Transportation programs are vital for these patients to get the treatments they need and deserve.”